Загальні відомості про алергічні та атопічні розлади

 • Itching (eyes, nose, skin)

-Signs may include nasal turbinate edema, sinus pain during palpation, wheezing, conjunctival hyperemia and edema, urticaria, angioedema, dermatitis, and skin lichenification.
+Signs may include nasal turbinate edema, sinus pain during palpation, wheezing, conjunctival hyperemia and edema, urticaria, angioedema, dermatitis, and (if chronic) skin lichenification.

 Stridor, wheezing, and hypotension are life-threatening signs of anaphylaxis.